Looks like something didn't work quite right. Please reload this page.

 Nepalese, Asian

-Dishes priced aroundA$19
+Dishes priced around$19

 Photo of restaurant Panas Authentic Nepalese Restaurant in Mile End, Adelaide